 The Henderson After School Program (HASP) is an educational after school hours service offered to all of our students attending A.D.
 Henderson University School & FAU High School.
-Operating hours are 2:30pm until 6:00 pm on regular school days as well as on most early dismissal days.
+Operating hours are from dismissal until 6:00 pm on regular school days as well as on most early dismissal days.

 The goal of the HASP staff is to provide a safe, nurturing, learning environment for students needing care after the regular school day.
 We strive to maintain the same high standards of excellence in the Henderson After School Program that are evident during the Henderson school day.

 FAU Pine Jog Environmental Education Center and FAU High School offer five-day, four-night dual-enrollment courses in a residential setting for 9th through 11th graders.
 These institutes introduce students to scientists who are working in the field of environmental research and expose them to research tools engineered by Florida Atlantic University that are currently being tested as solutions to Florida’s environmental challenges.
 These programs are designed to give students a professional experience not easily obtained by the general population, particularly to students interested in life science, engineering, oceanography, and research.